Órfhlaith Foyle

 Órfhlaith Foyle is an Irish novelist and poet.

 Foyle was born in Nigeria to Irish missionary parents, living there as well as Kenya and Malawi, all of which had a profound effect upon her writing.

 She has a Bachelor in Humanities, and is a full-time writer, who has been published in a number of literary journals.
 Foyle has also lived in Australia, France, Russia, Israel and the United Kingdom, and now lives in Galway, Ireland.

-Her publications to date include a novel and a book of poetry.
+Her publications to date include a novel, a book of poetry, and two collections of short stories.
 A second novel is forthcoming.
 Her cited influences include Flannery O'Connor, Katherine Mansfield, Emily Brontë and Emily Dickinson.